Yoast/archive/readme.txt

 1. Go to SEO -> AMP to change your design and enable custom post types.
 1. You're done.

+== Screenshots ==

+1. Example AMP page, design changed with this plugin.
+2. Post type support in the plugin.
+3. Design settings in the plugin.

 == Changelog ==

 = 0.3.1 =